solidjs/templates/README.md

 These templates are meant to be used as is via the [degit](https://github.com/Rich-Harris/degit) utility.

+> Unless otherwise specified, these templates use the vite build tool.

 ```bash
 # Javascript template
 $ npx degit solidjs/templates/js my-solid-project